SEforALL-IEAP/AgCAP/README.md

 You need the following installed:

 * Python (3.13 or higher).
-It is recommended installing it via the Miniforge distribution: https://github.com/conda-forge/miniforge
+It is recommended to install it via the Miniforge distribution: https://github.com/conda-forge/miniforge
-* Conda oand Mamba (for environment management).
+* Conda and Mamba (for environment management).
 They come already installed in the Miniforge distribution

 ### Installation